chiashengjie/ACE_GDS_Oppenheimer/README.md

 pip install robotframework-request
 ```

-To get the full replication for the setups, and the dependency needed to install, please check under requirement.txt
+To get the full replication for the setups, and the dependency needed to install, please check under requirements.txt

 ```
 /requirements.txt